Saturable absorption

 Saturable absorption is a property of materials where the absorption of light decreases with increasing light intensity.
 Most materials show some saturable absorption, but often only at very high optical intensities (close to the optical damage).
 At sufficiently high incident light intensity, the ground state of a saturable absorber material is excited into an upper energy state at such a rate that there is insufficient time for it to decay back to the ground state before the ground state becomes depleted, causing the absorption to saturate.
 The key parameters for a saturable absorber are its wavelength range (where in the electromagnetic spectrum it absorbs), its dynamic response (how fast it recovers), and its saturation intensity and fluence (at what intensity or pulse energy it saturates).

 Saturable absorber materials are useful in laser cavities.
 For instance, they are commonly used for passive Q-switching.

-Phenomenology of saturable absorption
+Phenomenology

 Within the simple model of saturated absorption, the relaxation rate of excitations does not depend on the intensity.

 Then, for the continuous-wave (cw) operation, the absorption rate (or simply absorption) $A$ is determined by intensity $I$: